nitro41992/splitting-sucks/docs/app_navigation_redesign.md

 - Step indicator at top (functions exactly like current tab navigation)
 - Same progression logic as current app
 - **Maintains existing in-memory caching between steps within the modal flow**
-- Auto-saves data after each cloud function returns results
-- Option to cancel workflow and return to Receipts screen
+- Option to save and exit workflow and return to Receipts screen.
+If this happens, save the cache state in the data model below.

 ## Data Model